aztfmod/symphony/scripts/gitlab-server/README.md

     "vmPrivateIp": "0.0.0.0",
     "user": "<gitlab-user>",
     "fqdn": "<server-fqdn>",
-    "sshKey": "<ssh-key>"
+    "sshKey": "<ssh-key>",
+    "token": "<token-value>"
 }
  ```

 To assign the following values in install.sh:
 * RESOURCE_GROUP: use the "resourceGroup" value from the .json file
-* GITLAB_TOKEN: use the token obtained from running fetch-gitlab-token.sh
+* GITLAB_TOKEN: use the "token" value from the .json file
 * GITLAB_URL: use the "fqdn" value from the .json file
 * CERT_PATH: use the path for the .crt file exported by running scp-from-server.sh
 * SERVER_INTERNAL_IP: use the "vmPrivateIp" value from the .json file